sfepy/sfepy/doc/developer_guide.rst

   * e.g., through generation of additional tutorial material

-So if you are a new user, let us know, please, what difficulties you have with this documentation.
+So if you are a new user, please let us know what difficulties you have with this documentation.
 We greatly welcome a variety of contributions not limited to code only.